wurli/tidyverse-dev-bot/news-files-annotated/magrittr.md

 !begin-bullets-3!

+-   !begin-bullet!
--   Fixed issue caused by objects with certain names being present in the calling environment (#233).
+    Fixed issue caused by objects with certain names being present in the calling environment (#233).

+    !end-bullet!
+-   !begin-bullet!
--   Fixed regression in `freduce()` with long lists (kcf-jackson/sketch#5).
+    Fixed regression in `freduce()` with long lists (kcf-jackson/sketch#5).

+    !end-bullet!

 !end-bullets-3!